Demonstration of 9 March 1883: Context

 In the 19th century, anarchism emerged and took shape in Europe before spreading.
 Anarchists advocate a struggle against all forms of domination perceived as unjust including economic domination brought forth by capitalism.
 They are particularly opposed to the State, seen as the organization that legitimizes a good number of these dominations through its police, army and propaganda.

-Following the Paris Commune, a good number of former Communards joined this movement—which mostly formed from the 1870s onwards and was established, starting in 1872 with the Hague Congress and the founding of the Jura Federation, also called the Anti-Authoritarian International, in clear opposition to the Marxists.
+Following the Paris Commune, many former Communards joined this movement—which mostly formed from the 1870s onwards and was established, starting in 1872 with the Hague Congress and the founding of the Jura Federation, also called the Anti-Authoritarian International, in clear opposition to the Marxists.
 Among these Communards who became anarchists were Constant Martin, Constant Marie, André Léo, Louise Pioger, Antoine Perrare, Émile Digeon, and especially Louise Michel, who joined the anarchist movement upon her return from deportation to the penal colony of New Caledonia at the end of the 1870s.

 Michel began to speak at numerous far-left conferences and gatherings starting in 1880 and quickly became close to the anarchists, whom she joined—being notably convinced of the necessity to abolish the state and lead the Social Revolution.

 Alongside Louise Michel's ideological evolution and the fact that her past as a Communard, a deportee, and her activism offered her a certain prestige and a privileged place within the movement, state repression targeting anarchists intensified as their numbers grew in France.
 Numerous trials began to target them, their press was banned, and articles of law to criminalise the movement were passed.
 For example, in 1881, the new law on the freedom of the press allowed the Minister of the Interior to prohibit the publication of any press title simply by his choice, without a court decision.

 From the beginning of the 1880s, the Black Band, workers' organisations of miners whose name maybe came from the Mano Negra - though it's uncertain, began carrying out attacks in Saône-et-Loire, targeting both Catholic leaders and symbols and the employers or bourgeoisie of the region.